 Peruvians are well known for their more relaxed notion of time.
 Showing up 20 to 30 minutes late to meet a friend is not unusual.
-Also, Peruvians can spend hours in a café just chatting with a classmate, what U.S. Americans might consider wasting time.
+Also, Peruvians can spend hours in a café just chatting with a classmate, because relationships are more important than the clock, whereas U.S. Americans might consider this "wasting" time.